Red Gold in Peril: A Multidimensional Analysis of Threat to Cultivation of Saffron in India

 Abstract

-This opinion paper highlights the multidimensional threats to saffron cultivation in India.
-Based on the review of literature combined with our experience in saffron research, climate change seems to be the primary threat followed by corm rot disease and rapid urbanization.
-Additional challenges include adulteration of spice, limited supply of good quality corms, unsustainable aeroponic/hydroponic practices that deplete corms from traditional sites and manual cultivation practices.
-To ensure the sustainability of this heritage crop, the study emphasizes the need for geographic diversification, strategies to prevent injury and disease to corms, protective policies and technological modernization.
+This paper highlights the threats to saffron cultivation in India.
+Based on a review of the literature combined with our experience in saffron research, climate change seems to be the primary threat followed by corm rot disease and rapid urbanization.
+Additional challenges include spice adulteration, limited availability of good quality corms, unsustainable aeroponic/hydroponic practices that deplete corms from traditional sites and manual cultivation practices.
+To ensure the sustainability of this heritage crop, this study emphasizes the need for geographic diversification, strategies to prevent injury to corms, post-harvest processing, protective policies and technological modernization for saffron cultivation.

 Downloads